AdobeDocs/target.it-IT/help/main/administrating-target/c-user-management/property-channel/property-channel.md

 >[!NOTE]
 >
 >Devi disporre dei diritti appropriati per modificare un pubblico.
-Inoltre, il pubblico non deve essere utilizzato in altre attività.
-Se il pubblico viene utilizzato in altre attività e desideri comunque spostare il pubblico in un’altra workstation, rimuovi il pubblico dalle altre attività in cui viene utilizzato.
+In addition, the audience must not be used in other activities.
+If the audience is being used in other activities and you still want to move the audience to another workplace, remove the audience from the other activities where they are being used.

 ### Perché viene visualizzato un messaggio di errore a indicare che nessuna proprietà è associata a questa attività, anche se è stata assegnata una proprietà?

-Se hai implementato [!DNL Target] con tag in [!DNL Adobe Experience Platform] e ricevi un messaggio di errore che indica che non esiste alcuna proprietà associata all’attività, passa la `at_property` con il parametro `targetPageParams` funzione .
+If you implemented [!DNL Target] with tags in [!DNL Adobe Experience Platform] and get an error message indicating that there is no property associated with the activity, pass the `at_property` parameter with the `targetPageParams` function.

 ### Se una pagina di reindirizzamento e l’URL attività appartengono a proprietà diverse, vengono registrate le conversioni con tracciamento dei clic?